Weekend Home Improvement Projects

 HPC survey fact: 52 percent view backsplash tiling as DIY-suitable.

 2. Ceiling Fan Refresh

 These fixtures don't take long to look dated and worn.
 Try taking an obsolete ceiling fan and refurbishing it.
-Lipford explains that this project includes cleaning the blades and metal components with denatured alcohol, rubbing metal surfaces with steel wool and spraying those metal pieces with a nickel-look or other spray paint before rehanging.
+Lipford explains that this DIY project includes cleaning the blades and metal components with denatured alcohol, rubbing metal surfaces with steel wool and spraying those metal pieces with a nickel-look or other spray paint before rehanging.

 3. Wall Makeovers (two weekends)

-This one would be best split into two weekends.
+This project would be best split into two weekends.
 "You never know how long it's going to take," says Dan Grise, who has tackled several rooms, using solutions to release before scraping wallpaper off and prepping the walls.

 Weekend 1: Removing wallpaper.
 Weekend 2: Paint.

 Lipford suggests vinyl plank flooring, which requires no glue and cuts with a razor.